waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **unknown**: A tile type whose properties have not yet been observed.
 It is treated as impassable by pathfinding tools until its true nature is revealed.
 - **VOID**: An impassable tile type found at the edges of some maps, functions as a wall.
 - **WALL**: An impassable tile that blocks movement.
 - **WARP_CARPET_UP/DOWN/LEFT/RIGHT**: A one-way traversable warp tile at the edge of a map that transitions to the adjacent map.
+Its activation method is complex; simply stepping on it, pressing 'A' on it, moving in the specified direction *while on it*, or moving in the specified direction *onto it* from an adjacent tile have all failed in Mt.
+Mortar.
+The exact trigger is still under investigation.
 - **Warp (FLOOR):** A special tile type that appears to be a normal FLOOR tile but also functions as a warp.
 Observed as landing zones after falling through a PIT.
 - **Warp (WALL):** Observed in Burned Tower.
 Appears to be a WALL tile that also functions as a warp.
 Its activation method is currently unknown.
 - **WATER**: Traversable using the HM move SURF.
 - **WHIRLPOOL**: An obstacle in the water.
 Traversability is currently unknown, but it likely requires a specific HM move to cross.
 Observed on Route 41 at (42, 24).
 - **WINDOW**: An impassable object that can be interacted with to display text.
 Functions like a wall.
-- **VOID**: An impassable tile type found at the edges of some maps, functions as a wall.
 - **NPC Objects (TEACHER, LASS, etc.)**: These are impassable and function as walls.
 - **Verify Interaction Methods:** Do not assume all objects of the same type (e.g., ladders) have the same activation method.
 If a simple interaction (step-on, 'A' press from adjacent tile) fails, the object may require a different, non-obvious trigger.
 Systematically test and document interaction attempts.